 As of this post update, it is already 18 months since California joined the other States who have legalized Cannabis for both medical and recreational use: Alaska, Colorado, Oregon, Washington, Massachusetts, Maine, and Vermont.
 This new law authorizes individuals over the age of 21 to use marijuana for whatever reason the citizen chooses.
 Local laws still apply to ‘where’ you can medicate.

 MAUCRSA (Medicinal and Adult-Use Cannabis Regulation and Safety Act)

-Earlier this year, 3 California state licensing agencies provided draft regulations pertaining to the 2015 Medical Cannabis Regulation and Safety Act.
+Last year (2017), 3 California state licensing agencies provided draft regulations pertaining to the 2015 Medical Cannabis Regulation and Safety Act.

 Department of Public Health

 Department of Consumer Affair’ Bureau of Cannabis Control

 Department of Food and Agriculture’s Cal Cannabis Cultivation Licensing Program